smartmic/remmy/README.md

 # DESCRIPTION

-This single Perl script convert reminders as used by David Skoll's powerful command line program **remind** to the iCalendar format (**.ics**). iCalendar is a widely accepted standard for calendar entries and can be read by popular application like Microsoft's Outlook, Apple's iCal or Google Calendar. *remmy.pl* parses *remind*s input file and tries to adopt many of the sophisticated rules for reminders as implemented in *remind*.
+This single Perl script convert reminders as used by Dianne Skoll's powerful command line program **remind** to the iCalendar format (**.ics**). iCalendar is a widely accepted standard for calendar entries and can be read by popular application like Microsoft's Outlook, Apple's iCal or Google Calendar. *remmy.pl* parses *remind*s input file and tries to adopt many of the sophisticated rules for reminders as implemented in *remind*.

 *remmy.pl* solely relies on Perl, an installation of *remind* is not necessary.

+**Note** that this script is neither a replacement nor an improvement of *remind*, in fact, it handles only a very limited subset of *remind* specification for parsing reminder-type input files.

-While **remmy** is build upon the specification of the RFC2445, full compliance cannot be ensured.
+While *remmy* is build with reference to RFC2445, full compliance cannot be ensured.

 # OPTIONS